 Tiger Key, the northernmost Gulf island within the boundaries of Everglades National Park, is probably my all-time favorite destination for camping in the Ten Thousand Islands.
 We’ve camped out there perhaps a half-dozen times.

 The campsites are on the lee side of the island on a crescent beach just off West Pass.
-Lulu Key, the party island, is on the other side of the pass within the boundary of the wildlife refuge.
+Lulu Key, the “party island,” is on the other side of the pass, just outside Everglades National Park but within the boundary of the wildlife refuge.

 There’s a long sandbar that emerges from the pass at low tide where you can fish or just hang out in a beach chair.
 An absolutely gorgeous setting.

-When tides are high, fishing boats ply the waters of the pass, stopping first in the cove off the crescent beach to net bait, then heading deeper into the islands to fish.
-Red fish, snook and monster sea bass are abundant in these waters.
+When tides are high, fishing boats ply the waters of the pass, stopping first in the cove off our crescent beach to net bait, then deeper into the islands to fish.
+Red fish, snook and sea bass are abundant in these waters.